fastoch/Networking/Computer_Networking.md

 IPv6 is capable of auto-configuring its own local and global addresses.
 In certain situations, that is not always desirable.
 - DHCPv6 can be configured to hand out specific IPv6 addresses (or duplicate IPv6 addresses) when necessary
-- useful for when load balancing a network, or for when network redundancy has been created
+- useful for when load balancing a network, or for when network redundancy has been created, or for when you have a user that has multiple devices and you want to deliver the transmission to the clsoest device (one that he's currently using)

 ### IPv6 and IPv4

+IPv6 and IPv4 are not compatible, but we can do what's called a **dual stack configuration**.
+In a dual stack config, devices on the network receive both an IPv6 configuration and an IPv4 configuration.

+Or we can use **Tunneling**.
+6to4 tunneling is used to encapsulate IPv6 data packets in an IPv4 datagram, allowing IPv6 packets to travel across
+or through all IPv4 networks.
+6to4 tunneling is can also be called **Teredo tunneling**.

+---

+# Special IP networking concepts

+## The media access control (MAC) address

+## Collision domains vs. broadcast domains

+## Types of network transmissions

 ---
 EOF